FreeFem/FreeFem-doc/source/introduction/new-features.rst

   - :freefem:`problem`
   - :freefem:`varf` to access to matrix and RHS vector
-  - available operators are :freefem:`int1d`, :freefem:`on` and the operator :freefem:`int0d` to defien a Neumann boundary condition
+  - available operators are :freefem:`int1d`, :freefem:`on` and the operator :freefem:`int0d` to define a Neumann boundary condition

 * visualisation tools

   - plot with :freefem:`plot` of ffglut, :freefem:`medit` meshes meshL and solutions
-  - 2d or 3d view, with in 3d the option to visualize the elememt Normal (touch 'T') and the deformed domain according to it (touch '2').
+  - 2d or 3d view, with in 3d the option to visualize the elememt Normals at element (touch 'T') and the deformed domain according to it (touch '2').
   - loading, saving of meshes and solution at FreeFEM's format

     + ".mesh"  mesh format file of Medit (P. Frey LJLL)
     + ".msh" for mesh and ".sol" data solution at freefem format
     + ".msh" data file of Gmsh (Mesh generator) (load  "gmsh")
-    + vtk format for meshes and solutions (load "iovtk")
+    + vtk format for meshes and solutions (load "iovtk" and use the ".vtu" extension)

 ===============